Ficool

 Three times in all.

-Sienna's gaze swept over the cooling vehicles, taking in their oversized tires jutting out from the sides, the winches mounted on their front bumpers and the dust covered bumpers.
+Cecilia's gaze swept over the cooling vehicles, taking in their oversized tires jutting out from the sides, the winches mounted on their front bumpers, and the dust-coated metal.

 Blue-haired woman.
 Black-haired man.
 Three in the second car…one in the last.